LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.395.2
+*Released*: 29 November 2023
+- Issue 49113: Better handling for ListDesignerPanels case where the only error is a form error for saveDomain()
+- Include DomainException class in index.ts
+- Further usage of scrollDomainErrorIntoView() in DataClassDesigner

 ### version 2.395.1
 *Released*: 28 November 2023
 * Merge release23.11-SNAPSHOT to develop: